rajendra627/k8s-bootcamp/monitoring-logging/README.md

 We will be using the helm chart published by CoreOS to deploy the operator.
 CoreOS provides excellent docs [here](https://coreos.com/operators/prometheus/docs/latest/user-guides/getting-started.html).

-**You must have RBAC enabled on your cluster to deploy these Operators**
+**You must have RBAC enabled on your cluster to deploy these Operators.
+I will be using Minikube with RBAC enabled.**

 ```sh
 #1.
 Add the coreos helm repo to get the Prometheus Operator chart